 Similar to controlling behavior, several pointed to relationships that become toxic over alienating their partner and restricting them from seeing friends, doing hobbies, or spending time alone reading a book.
 A few people reported that they could only do things by checking with their partners, had to vet everything, and needed more autonomy.

-Suddenly you spend much less time with your friends and family or are moved away from your support network and community.
+Suddenly, you spend much less time with your friends and family or are moved away from your support network and community.
 You are encouraged to associate only with people through your abuser.

 Gaslighting Behavior

-I couldn’t agree more that gaslighting is a dead giveaway, but I think it can be difficult to know you’re gaslit.
+I couldn’t agree more that gaslighting is a dead giveaway, but I think it can be challenging to know you’re gaslit.
 Gaslighting is a form of manipulation often found in abusive relationships.
 Several had gaslighting experiences, and they recognized they were constantly apologizing to their partner.
 Many admitted they would not speak their mind and choose their words carefully to avoid angering their partner.

 Misogynistic Behavior

 Some people treat their partners with profound disrespect and dismiss their thoughts and feelings, often associated with prejudice against gender, typically women, but not always.
-Misogynistic behavior can be blatant or more subtle, reflecting an inequality between men and women where one may demur to the other.
+Misogynistic behavior can be blatant or more subtle, reflecting an inequality between men and women where one may disagree to the other.
 Many friends of those who may be in such a toxic relationship provided experiences with an imbalance.

 Negative Financial Behavior